hasferrr/automate-encoding/README.md

     [video-chapter-file.xlsx](video-chapter-file.xlsx)

-> honestly I made these files just to make my life easier, but i try to share it
+> honestly I made these files just to automate my work, but i try to share it